 In the last blog post, we discussed things to consider as a “Momager.”
 We also defined the term “Momager” as “a mother who is also the business manager for her son or daughter.
 For the most part, a momager manages entertainment or sports careers for their children.”
 (Grammarist.com)

 You have a heightened awareness of your child’s schedule

 You’re your child’s mother.
-So of course you’ll know what is on your child’s schedule and if and when a child is able to schedule an audition or squeeze in an acting class.
+So of course you’ll know what is on your child’s schedule and if and when a child can schedule an audition or squeeze in an acting class.